qt37t247/HabitatLossGenetics/Malleefowl/README.md

 In each folder, you should have:

-Two tif files of rasters of habitat before and after habitat destruction respectively ("SCENARIONAMEri.tif" and "SCENARIONAMEr.tif")
+Two tif files of rasters of habitat before and after habitat destruction respectively ("..ri.tif" and "..r.tif")

 A shell file to perform a series of command in HPC ("SCENARIONAME.sh")